pytorch/PiPPy/README.md

 python setup.py develop
 ```

-# Using PiPPy
+# PiPPy Quickstart

 PiPPy consists of two parts: a _compiler_ and a _runtime_.
 The compiler takes your model code, splits it up, and transforms it into a `Pipe`, which is a wrapper that describes how to execute the model in pipeline paralleism.
 The runtime executes the `Pipe` in parallel, handling things like micro-batch splitting and gradient propagation/syncing.
 We will cover the APIs for these concepts in this section.

 ## Splitting a Model with Pipe

-* Pipe API
-* Specifying split-points manually with pipe_split
-* Specifying split-points with PipeSplitWrapper/annotate_split_points

-To see how we can use `Pipe`, let's first take an example trivial neural network:
+To see how we can split a model into a pipeline, let's first take an example trivial neural network:

 ```python
 import torch